isl-org/OpenBot/android/controller/README.md

   <img src="../../docs/images/tilt-mode-controller.jpg" width="50%" />
 </p>

-Use the `brake` and `accelerator` buttons to move forward/backword.
+Use the `accelerator` and `brake` buttons to move forward/backward.

 - Pressing the `acceletator` will accelerate the robot to full speed within 2 seconds.
 When you release the button, the robot will slow down to a stop (stop speed set to 0% of the maximum speed, can be adjusted).
 - Pressing the `brake` button will immedately stop the robot.
 If we hold the brake for another second, the robot will start moving backwards until it reaches the maximim reverse speed in one second.
 When we let go of the brake, the robot will come to a stop.